nyacly/open-runyoro-ai/README.md

     *   Open the relevant Colab notebook.
     *   Run the first code cell that installs requirements:
         ```python
+        # Installs the same pinned versions used during development
         !pip install -r requirements.txt
         ```
     *   Some notebooks (e.g., `youtube_data_ingestion_colab.ipynb`, `speechbrain_ssl_training_colab.ipynb`) may also have cells to ensure `ffmpeg` is available.